dairycultist/unnamed-conlang/zabat.md

 ### Phonology

-Only voiced obstruents — word-final devoicing
+Only voiced obstruents.
+Word-final devoicing.

-zuga gort zan zhibap.
+\[zuga gort zan ʒibap]

 ### Morphology

 Note that subjects and objects are inflected the same way.
-More animate nouns are ALWAYS assumed to be the subject, and less animate the object, UNLESS the verb is passivized.
+More animate nouns are ALWAYS assumed to be the subject and less animate the object (regardless of word order), UNLESS the verb is passivized (where expectations are inverted).

 narp-Ø / Transitive subject and object